YuTeChang/PoweredByPace/README.md

-# VibeBadminton
+# SportsAnalyze

-A tiny web app that helps groups of friends track their badminton games (doubles or singles) during a session and automatically calculates wins/losses, gambling results, shared costs, and final "who owes who how much" at the end of the night.
+A web app that helps groups of friends track their badminton games (doubles or singles) during a session and automatically calculates wins/losses, gambling results, shared costs, and final "who owes who how much" at the end of the night.

 ## Features

+### Core Features
 - **Create Sessions**: Set up a badminton session with players and financial settings
 - **Game Modes**: Support for both doubles (4-6 players) and singles (2-6 players) gameplay
 - **Round Robin Scheduling**: Generate scheduled game combinations with customizable count